zachmandeville/ssb-onboarding-link-generator/README.md

-#Onboarding Link Generator
+## Onboarding Link Generator

-**A command line tool to create a personalized static site for inviting your friend onto Scuttlebutt!**
+**A command line tool to create personalized patchwork invite pages for your friends!**

 # Background